parcel-bundler/watcher/README.md

 Events have two properties:

 - `type` - the event type: `create`, `update`, or `delete`.
-- `path` - the absolute realpath to the file.
+- `path` - the absolute path to the file or directory.

 To unsubscribe from change notifications, call the `unsubscribe` method on the returned subscription object.